stg7/phrasit/README.md

 ```
 scons
 ```
-Scons will download all needed thirdparty libs and tools (e.g. leveldb) and build it, this process should run without errors, otherwise you should run `./prepare.sh` manually for error checking.
+Scons will download all needed thirdparty libs and tools (e.g. leveldb) and build them, this process should run without errors, otherwise you should run `./prepare.sh` manually for error checking.